COMMITMENT TO PRIVACY

 We will inform an individual of the existence, use and disclosure of his or her personal information upon request, and will give the individual access to that information.
 An individual will be able to challenge the accuracy and completeness of the information and request to have it amended as appropriate.

-9.1 Upon request, we will provide a member, user, donor, sponsor, volunteer or other stakeholder with a reasonable opportunity to review the personal information in the individual’s file.
-Personal information will be provided in an understandable form within a reasonable time and at minimal or no cost to the individual.
+9.1 Upon request, we will provide a member, user, donor, sponsor, volunteer, employee or other stakeholder with a reasonable opportunity to review the personal information in the individual’s file.
+Personal information will be provided in an understandable form within a reasonable time and at nominal or no cost to the individual.
 If there will be a cost, the individual will be informed prior to the request being processed.

 9.2 In certain situations we may not be able to provide access to all of the personal information we hold about an individual.
 In such a case, we will provide the reasons for denying access upon request.
 For example:

 - if doing so would likely reveal personal information about another individual that cannot be severed or the information could reasonably be expected to threaten the life or security of another individual;

 - if doing so would reveal any of our confidential information;